 They beat me regularly.
 The son of Madame tried to rape me several times.
 They always kept me locked inside the flat on the 13th floor.
 I couldn’t go out for three years!

 Fasika, Ethiopian former domestic worker in Lebanon.
 Read her full story.

 Domestic work is a sector which is particularly vulnerable to exploitation and domestic slavery because of the unique circumstances of working inside a private household combined with a lack of legal protection.

 Domestic workers perform a range of tasks in private homes including: cooking, cleaning, laundry, taking care of children and the elderly and running errands.
 Some domestic workers also live in their employers’ homes and are often considered ‘on call’ to undertake work for their employer 24 hours a day.

 The pay is often very low, with wage payments frequently delayed.
 Some domestic workers may not be paid at all or only receive ‘payment in kind’ such as food or accommodation.

 For some domestic workers, the circumstances and conditions of their work amount to slavery.
 This happens when employers stop domestic workers from leaving the house, don’t pay wages, use violence or threats, withhold their identity documents, limit their contact with family and force them to work.

 How does domestic slavery happens?

-The International Labour Organization (ILO) estimates that at least 52.6 million men and women work as domestic workers across the world, as well as 7.4 million children below the age of 15.
+The International Labour Organization (ILO) estimates that at least 67 million men and women work as domestic workers across the world, not including children.

-Women and girls make up the overwhelming majority of domestic workers.
+Women and girls make up the overwhelming majority of domestic workers, around 80%.
 ILO estimates that more girls under the age of 16 work in domestic service than in any other category of child labour.